Other / mixed grade configuration · Merrick, NY

 How many students attend Birch School?

 Birch School has 588 students enrolled.
-It is a other school in MERRICK, NY.
+It is a public school in Merrick, NY.

 What is the student-teacher ratio at Birch School?